Singapore raises risk alert for novel coronavirus to Orange

 They bring Singapore's total cases to 33, two of whom are in critical condition in the intensive care unit, said Kenneth Mak, director of medical services at MOH.

-This includes advice to cancel or defer non-essential large-scale events.
-Those who choose to proceed with such events should take necessary precautions, including temperature screening and a heightened alertness towards unwell individuals or people who have recent travel history to mainland China.
+They include advice to cancel or defer non-essential large-scale events.
+Those who choose to proceed with such events should take necessary precautions, including temperature screening and a heightened alertness towards unwell individuals or people who have recent travel history to China, Mr Wong said.

+Associate Professor Mak said a temperature higher than 38 deg C is considered a fever and such individuals should see a doctor.

-Employers too should conduct regular temperature-taking at least twice a day, and all workplaces should step up their business continuity plans, MOH said in its statement.
-This can include allowing employees to telecommute or dividing the workforce into segregated teams.
+Mr Wong said employers should conduct regular temperature-taking at least twice a day, and all workplaces should step up business continuity plans.
+This can include allowing employees to telecommute or dividing the staff into segregated teams.

+Additional measures will be taken for vulnerable groups, he said.
+For example, preschools and social and eldercare services will limit the number of visitors to their premises.

 MOH said it will also implement temperature screening and closer controls of entry points into hospitals while ensuring hospitals put in measures to care for pneumonia patients separately from other patients.